 Arusha is about 15 minutes away from the house and is affectionately known as the safari capital of Tanzania.
 It is multi-cultural and has loads of bars and restaurants as well as banks and internet cafes.
-You'll also spend time in Moshi, a small, bustling town situated by Mount Kilimajaro and used as a base camp for Mountain treks.

 A modern and comfortable 5 bedroom house in Mbezi Luis, a quiet residential area of Dar es Salaam about 15kms from the beach.
 Within walking distance there are local bars and the city centre is about 20 minutes drive from the house where you 'll find all sorts of bars, markets, cinema's etc.